qpzmV/movefmt/README.md

-**movefmt** is a formatting tool that is based on the Aptos Move compiler.
+`movefmt` is a code formatting tool for Move on Aptos.

 ## About Us
 MoveBit is a security audit company for the Move ecosystem, with a vision to make the Move ecosystem the most secure Web3.